Jannah

-In Islam, Jannah (جَنَّةٍ, جَنات jannāt, lit. 'garden') is the final and permanent abode of the righteous.
+In Islam, Jannah (جَنَّةٍ, جَنات jannāt, lit. 'garden') is the place of the righteous in the afterworld, their final and permanent abode.
 According to one count, the word appears 147 times in the Qur'an.
-Belief in the afterlife is one of the six articles of faith in Islam and is a place in which "believers" will enjoy pleasure, while the disbelievers (Kafir) will suffer in Jahannam.
-Both Jannah and Jahannam are believed to have several levels.
-In the case of Jannah, the higher levels are more desirable, and in the case of Jahannam, the lower levels have more excruciating punishments — in Jannah the higher the prestige and pleasure, in Jahannam the suffering will be severe.
-The afterlife experiences are described as physical, psychic and spiritual.
+Belief in the afterlife is one of the six articles of faith in Islam and is a place in which the righteous will enjoy pleasure.
+Jannah is believed to have several levels, the higher the more desirable and higher in prestige and pleasure.
+The afterlife experiences are described as physical, psychic, and spiritual.

 Jannah is described with physical pleasures such as gardens, beautiful houris, wine that has no aftereffects, and "divine pleasure".
 Their reward of pleasure will vary according to the righteousness of the person.
-The characteristics of Jannah often have direct parallels with those of Jahannam.
-The pleasure and delights of Jannah described in the Qu'ran, are matched by the excruciating pain and horror of Jahannam.
+The characteristics of jannah often have direct parallels with those of jahannam.
+The pleasure and delights of jannah described in the Qu'ran, are matched by the pain and horror of jahannam.

 Jannah is also referred to as the abode of Adam and Eve before their expulsion.
-Muslims believe Jannah and Jahannam co-exist with the temporal world, rather than being created after Judgement Day.
-Humans may not pass the boundaries to the afterlife, but it may interact with the temporal world of humans.
+Muslims believe jannah co-exists with the temporal world, rather than being created after Judgement Day.
+Humans may not pass the boundaries to the afterlife, but the afterworld may interact with the temporal world of humans.

-According to some Islamic teachings, there are two categories of the people of heaven: those who go directly to it and those who enter it after enduring some torment in hell; Also, the people of hell are of two categories: those who stay there temporarily and those who stay there forever.